Jessie-Wilkins/llm-doc-translator/README.md

 1. Create Model from Modelfile like so:
 * `ollama create mistral-translator`
 2. Install latest version of Langchain with pip.
+3. Add a pictures folder in the root of the directory with a test picture with Chinese words (must be structured and named as pictures/test.jpg)
 3. Run main.py file.

 WIP